devonorourke/brucella/annotation_pipeline.md

 ```
 **this yields 77 remaining SNP entries**

 You may also want to create a separate .vcf file containing other EFFECT types.
 For example it likely would be useful to consider `frameshift_variant`, `stop_gained`, and others.
-These aren't noted here at the moment but take note that SnpEff has a [program to join multiple .vcf files](http://snpeff.sourceforge.net/SnpSift.html#Join).
 You could also string together a single search function, but because it's not clear which of these EFFECTS you necessarily want to investigate it's nice to have them all separate at first.
+Here are two such individual files:

 ```
 ## for Stop Gains